jeff4/bionotes.github.io/_history/gopnik-2023-dalle.md

 ## Main ideas
 * Havanese and Avedon
 * is it a lightbulb or is it a lava lamp?
 But good art is probably more about lava lamps than lightbulbs.
+* systems like DALL-E 2 don't operate on light and shadow; they operate on art history

 # Quotes